top of page

 I wanted to tell a psychological suspense story where faith and history collide.
 Set beneath a historic Black church, it tells the story of a pastor haunted by mysterious voices beneath her church.
 As she uncovers the buried history beneath her church, she must determine whether those voices are born of trauma, something supernatural, or something even more dangerous.

-In 2025, it was named a Finalist for the New Jersey State Council on the Arts Individual Artist Fellowship.
+Finalist for the New Jersey State Council on the Arts Individual Artist Fellowship.

 BELLCLAIR TIMES - Feature Film